JesusGanG/frontend-project-44/README.md

 ### 2. Brain-calculator

-the Player is shown a random combination of numbers, which he must add up and give an answer
+The Player is shown a random combination of numbers, which he must add up and give an answer

 [![asciicast](https://asciinema.org/a/nibTKH3YbRW8sJcdXdphUsizV.svg)](https://asciinema.org/a/nibTKH3YbRW8sJcdXdphUsizV)